maxponmar/SomeBashScripts/README.md

 * This is going to link your local repository to your github one

-3. Now you repository is ready, at this point whenever you write some code and want yo update your repository run:
+3. Now you repository is ready, at this point whenever you write some code and want to update your repository run:

 ```gupdate "YOUR_COMMIT_MESSAGE"```